Rolla Neil Harger: Biography

 Harger was an assistant professor at Indiana University School of Medicine in the newly formed department of biochemistry and pharmacology.

 In 1931, he invented the Drunkometer to test for driving under the influence.
-In 1938 he was one of the five people chosen to be on the subcommittee of the National Safety Council that drafted the model legislation that set the blood alcohol content for driving under the influence.
+In 1938, he was one of the five people chosen to be on the subcommittee of the National Safety Council that drafted the model legislation that set the blood alcohol content for driving under the influence.

-Personal life

-Dr. Harger died on August 8, 1983 in Indianapolis, Indiana.
+Dr. Harger died on August 8, 1983, in Indianapolis, Indiana.
 He is buried in Crown Hill Cemetery.